ARE THERE CLINICAL EXPERIENCES DURING THE FIRST YEAR?

 Yes.
 Students will need to provide their own laptops.
 Students will be expected to also purchase a smartphone or PDA with capabilities to download various medical applications.

 Not at this time.
 However, we will re-evaluate this for future classes.
-We do however, have a very strong undergraduate biology and pre-med bachelor's dees that will prepare students for the rigors of the PA program.
+We do however, have a very strong undergraduate biology and pre-med bachelor's degrees that will prepare students for the rigors of the PA program.
 We also offer an accelerated chemistry degree that may fulfill most of the PA program prerequisites.

 DOES THE PROGRAM REQUIRE ANY STANDARDIZED TEST?